pydanny/pydanny-event-notes/PyCodeConf2011/python_is_awesome.rst

 * Makes it possible to implement **Twisted**'s *inline deferreds*
 * Add one line of **Twisted** to your code and it infects your whole app

+    * Twisted forces you to write in callbacks
+    * Callback coding is hard to follow and debug
+    * Wouldn't it be great if we could have the benefits of Twisted in procedural code?

 Winning language Decorators
 ------------------------------